Voice

 Voice as an Elective

 Undergraduate and graduate students may elect to study voice for credit toward their degrees if it is not otherwise a specific requirement.
 Instruction is in the form of private lessons and an extra tuition fee is assessed.
 There are no specific entrance or jury requirements.
-Elective lessons are provided on a space-available basis to qualified Princeton and Lawrenceville students.
+Elective lessons are provided on a space-available basis to qualified students.

 Voice Performance Class